IIIF/api/source/event/2015/ghent.md

 __Location:__ Opera Gent - Schouwburgstraat 3, 9000 Ghent, Belgium

 __Cost:__ There is no cost to attend.
-It is offered by the IIIF Consortium Partners and event sponsors.
+It is offered by the IIIF Consortium Partners, Ghent University Library and event sponsors.

 __Information:__ [Visiting Ghent][visit-gent]